ravendb/ravendb-python-embedded/labs/03-on-demand-server.md

 platform, caches it, and reuses the cache from then on.
 A self-contained build bundles its own runtime, so the server runs its native apphost and never calls `dotnet`.

+The operating system and architecture are detected at runtime.
+The same Python code therefore works across supported Windows, Linux, and macOS developer machines and CI runners without per-platform server paths.

 ## Run it

 ```bash